aeklf/ReadMeGen/README.md

 node index.js
 ```

-You can view a video of the deployed application here: (TBC)
+You can view a video of the deployed application in the video folder of the repository.

 # User Story